kush-daga/kush-daga/README.md

 <br></br>
 More about me:

 - 🔭 I’m currently working as ...
-App developer for [Assist](https://getassist.app)
+Developer for [Assist](https://getassist.app)
 - 🌱 I’m currently learning ...
 GraphQL, Framer Motion for React, Advanced Concepts in Node.js, Deno,Blender
 - 👯 I’m looking to collaborate on ...
 Anything, Im very cheerful :)
 - 🤔 I’m looking for help with ...
 Algorithms, PLEASE